-The City of Saint Paul is committed to excellence.
+The City of Saint Paul is committed to excellence in its police department and to providing trusted service with respect.
 We need the public's help to achieve this goal.

-When your interactions with a STP Officer are not what you expect from your police department, it is your right to make a complaint.
+When your interactions with a Saint Paul Police Officer are not what you expect from your police department, it is your right to make a complaint.